Intent, implementation and impact

-At Booker Avenue Juniors, these skills are embedded within Maths lessons and developed consistently over time.
-We are committed to ensuring that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
-We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
-We are committed to developing children’s curiosity about the subject, as well as an appreciation of the beauty and power of Mathematics.
+At Booker Avenue Juniors, the curriculum aims are embedded within daily basic skills and maths lessons and mathematical skills are developed consistently over time.
+We aim to develop efficient mathematicians, who know a range of methods to answer calculations and to solve problems and who can select the best method for a particular task.
+We are committed to ensuring that children are able to recognise the importance of maths in the wider world and to ensuring that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts, as well as in different subjects.
+We want all our children to enjoy mathematics and to experience success in the subject, with the ability to calculate confidently and to reason mathematically across the curriculum.
+We are committed to developing children’s curiosity about the subject, as well as to developing an appreciation of the beauty and power of mathematics.

 The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
 Children can underperform in Mathematics because they lack confidence, think they can’t do it or are not naturally good at it.
 The Power Maths programme addresses these preconceptions by ensuring that all children experience challenge and success in Mathematics by developing a growth mindset.
 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.